Recursived/Streash/README.md

 ## Introduction

-This project is a java shell interpreting command written is *reverse polish notation*.
+This project is a java shell interpreting command written in *reverse polish notation*.
 You'll be able to find the command later in this tutorial.

 ## User